HKUST-Aerial-Robotics/DSP/README.md

-# DSP: Trajectory Prediction with Graph-based Dual-scale Context Fusion
+# Trajectory Prediction with Graph-based Dual-scale Context Fusion

 ## Introduction
 This is the project page of the paper

-* Lu Zhang, Peiliang Li, Jing Chen and Shaojie Shen, "Trajectory Prediction with Graph-based Dual-scale Context Fusion", 2021,
+* Lu Zhang, Peiliang Li, Jing Chen and Shaojie Shen, "Trajectory Prediction with Graph-based Dual-scale Context Fusion", 2021.

-which is submitted to the *IEEE Robotics and Automation Letters (RA-L)*.

 * Notice: The code will be released after the publishing of this paper.